 - Graduate courses in Reading at NMSU are aligned with endorsement requirements by NMPED.

 - Graduate courses in Reading meet content and teaching standards of the International Reading Association (IRA ) and the National Council of Teachers of English (NCTE)

 - RDG 511 Literacy Assessment & Evaluation

 - RDG 525 Pedagogy and Theory of Young Adult Literature

 - RDG 555 Introduction to Instructional Leadership for Literacy Education

 - RDG 598 Special Topics: Theory and Pedagogy of Writing

 Program Entry Requirements & Registration Procedures:

-(There is a $20 university entrance fee for new non-degree students.
+There is an application fee assessed by NMSU Graduate School.
+Also, a $20 university entrance fee for new non-degree students.
 Degree seeking students must be fully admitted to the Graduate School.